 There is a vast ocean before us.
-All the doctrines taught in the Scriptures, each one of them is like a drop of water in the ocean.
+Each of the doctrines taught in the Scriptures, is like a drop of water in the ocean.
 Each one is precious.
 Each one is a gem.
 Each one has brought life to me.

 Today, however, I want to give thanks to my God for one specific doctrine, one that gives God’s children a way out of sin.
 I am grateful because God has given his children the possibility to mortify sin every day.

 This is a doctrine that reaches down into my heart and pierces my soul, and enables me to walk in holiness in my home, in my kitchen, in the city, in the farm, in the office, in the school, wherever I go.

 We are saved by grace, our justification is a decree from God.
 He makes us righteous without any merit on our part.
 He saves us by grace through faith.
 I didn’t choose God; I couldn’t have chosen Him simply because I was dead in my sins.
 But when He came and by His infinite grace He called my name, and gave me life, He set me free from the terrible and cruel hands of the Devil, the father of all sinners.
 Now I am free.Free, free indeed.
 Free from sin

 Isn’t this wonderful news?
 Isn’t this something that sets your feet on dancing and makes you raise your hands toward God, the great Deliverer of His people?
 I am so grateful, grateful for this wondrous miracle!

 God has set the feet of His own people free from bondage and has set them on a new path.
 A path which is not always smooth.
 During this journey, Satan will try to make us fall, he will try to deceive us, he will promise us the world, all the satisfactions and power, if only we would bow before him and what he has to offer.
 But now, we are free… now we can truly say no to his schemes.

 Now, because God has called us out of darkness into His admirable light, now we can by the Spirit put to death the deeds of the body, so that we may live.